felipeg48/bosh-lite-install/README.md

 ex: ./setup.sh 172 1

-Enter the password when prompted for.
+Enter the password when prompted.

 Logs are located in the same directory -> setup.log